DataFire/Integrations/integrations/generated/bhagavadgita/README.md

 ## Actions

 ### api.v1.chapters.get
-Get a list of all the 18 Chapters of the Bhagavad Gita.
+Get a list of all the 18 Chapters of the Bhagavad Gita.<br/>

 ```js